doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 <div data-gist-id="2ce511580419cdcec7ec2ef886e91e4f" data-gist-file="secret_key_iv.java">secret_key_iv.java</div>

 Using the newer `KeyGenParameterSpec` APIs and the `AndroidKeyStore` Provider seems to be fine regarding this issue from the small amount of testing I have done.
-The IV is prepended to the ciphered output `bytes[]` by default.

 ## Enforcing a random IV